 The global complementary and alternative medicine market size is expected to generate a revenue of USD 210.81 billion by 2026, according to a new report by Grand View Research, Inc. It is projected to expand at a CAGR of 17.07% during the forecast period.
 Factors such as the increasing adoption and usage of natural supplements/wellness medicine coupled with government initiatives to promote adoption of the therapy are expected to create revenue generation avenues.

 Yoga has been the most mainstream practice introducing people to the benefits of using the flow of energy and one’s body to heal and grow.
-However, meditation, acupuncture, aryuveda, chakra healing, energy healers are growing in demand.
-Personally I am excited about the growth of this space as I have seen immense benefits from meditation, yoga and working with an energy healer.
+However, meditation, acupuncture, Aruyveda, chakra healing, energy healers are growing in demand.
+Personally, I am excited about the growth of this space as I have seen immense benefits from meditation, yoga, and working with an energy healer.
 I have found that my energy healer is more effective than a therapist.

-Moreover, with an increase in the costs of conventional medicine and inclination towards body wellness rather than pharmaceutical cure is likely to boost the market.
+Moreover, with an increase in the costs of conventional medicine, an inclination towards body wellness rather than pharmaceutical cure is likely to boost the market.

 Today, approximately two-thirds of the population of most of the developed and developing countries have reported using one or the other form of alternative or complementary medicine.